cognitedata/oryx/README.md

 This library enables you to write (or generate) Web and REST clients and SDKs for various APIs.
 Thus Oryx is an SDK for writing SDKs.

-Oryx is heavily inspired by the [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web framework, and applies the same kind of ideas to the client making the web requests as for the server processing them.
+You can think of Orix as tye client side Giraffe.
+Oryx is heavily inspired by the [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web framework, and applies the same kind of ideas to the client making the web requests, as for the server processing them.
+Thus you could vision the processing pipeline starting at the client and going all the way to the server and back again.

 ## Fundamentals